geofflangenderfer/mom/mom_house.md

 # Barbara House Investment

 ## Summary
 548 W Delhi Rd. has expenses of 1,614/month.
+With a minimal investment (garbage, steam-carpets, sheets/comforters) and a few months time, I could break even renting it out on Airbnb after accounting for rent for my mom in a new place.
-With a minimal investment (carpet, paint, driveway)  and a few months time, I could rent it out on Airbnb for 912/month.
-With a more extensive investment (new kitchen, bath, deck), I could rent it out for 2,737.50/month.
-Additionally, if we convert the garage in addition to previous improvements, I project rent of 4,562.50/month.
+With a light investment (carpet, paint, driveway), I could rent it and reduce monthly expenses to 1005/month.
+With a medium investment (new kitchen, bath, deck), I could flip net income positive to 187/month.
+Finally, with a high investment, we convert the garage in addition to previous improvements, I project positive monthly cash flow of 820/month.

 The only sticking point is getting my mom set up with a place in Pittsburgh, which she's expressed interest in for music school.
 If you have a vacant apartment